uccser/cs-field-guide/text/en/chapters/data-representation.md

  11011101
 ```

-Remember that the number can only be 1 or 0.
-So you will need to carry a 1 to the next column if the total you get for a column is 2 or 3.
+Remember that the digits can be only 1 or 0.
+So you will need to carry a 1 to the next column if the total you get for a column is (decimal) 2 or 3.

 ***Adding negative numbers with a simple sign bit***